The Wall’s Rules

 Holds and volumes: Holds and volumes can spin or break at any time resulting in you falling off a wall in an uncontrolled manner.
 Loose or damaged holds must be reported to reception straight away.

 Climb within your limits: You should always climb at a level that is appropriate for your ability.
-There are hundreds of climbs in the gym which are colour coded based on their difficulty.
+There are hundreds of climbs in the gym which are all assigned a grade based on their difficulty.
 Don’t attempt climbs that you are not likely to be able to complete safely.

 Personal property: We take no responsibility for your personal property.
 Keep valuables with you or give them to a friend or family who is not climbing.

-Every person climbing at The Wall agrees acknowledge and confirms that each time they use The Wall, that they will:
+Your conduct: You also have a duty of care to act responsibly towards the other users of The Wall.
+Every person climbing at The Wall agrees, acknowledges and confirms that each time they use The Wall, that they will:

 - Report to reception on each visit before climbing

-- Report any problems with the walls, equipment or other climbers’ behaviour to a member of staff immediately.
+- Report any problems with the facilities, holds, walls, matting, climbs, equipment or other climbers’ behaviour to a member of staff immediately.

 - Be aware of the other climbers around them and how their actions will affect them